 I have always been fascinated by work.
 It consumes over 1/3 of our time in a given day and often comes to define us as individuals.
 Yet for many, work is just one of those things we do to ensure that we can live adequately and provide for ourselves and family.
 Most people I meet don't enjoy their jobs or seem constantly stressed by their day to day reality.

 Now, I realize that starting a business is not for everyone.
 In fact, most people are better suited to a traditional employee role or corporate position.
 There is a good reason for this.
 Starting your own business is difficult, requires a certain level of risk taking, takes significant time and effort to set up and often relies on an element of good fortune to survive.
+As Foundr puts it, starting a business seem cool, but there are so many reasons to consider why you shouldn't do it.
 Nonetheless the benefits - both financial and personal - can be tremendously fulfilling.

 This post is for the individual who has a yearning to start their own business.
 It lists 20 reasons why I started my businesses.
 I often refer to this list when times get tough (and they will; starting a business is not easy).
 I hope this article provides inspiration for you to take action to start your own business or if you have already got your own business I hope this article reminds you why that was one of the best decisions you have made!